 Sabria’s in the southern suburbs is one of the first halaal eateries in Cape Town and is still run by the same family who started it.
-The vast menu consists of a selection of Malay dishes, such as Gatsby sandwiches and curries, as well as some western favourites, like grills.
+The vast menu consists of a selection of salads, curries, seafood and some Western favourites, like grills.

 Crowd favourite: The lamb curry is a family recipe that’s been around for 45 years.

 119 Ottery Road | Wynberg | Cape Town | +27 (0)21 761 5247 (Sabria's) +27 (0)21 797 2498 (Cosy Corner)

 FOR THE MEAT LOVERS

 The Butcher's Wife in the Cape Flats offers wholesome, flavourful food.
 This family-run eatery, specialising in pizza, pasta and grills, has a friendly and relaxed atmosphere.
 Dig into prawn poppers or go big with their flame-grilled lamb chops.

 Crowd favourite: The wide range of grills as well as their traditional spaghetti and meatballs.